 This guide provides all required setup steps to start using Vision.

 About the Cloud Console

-The Google Cloud Console is a web UI used to provision, configure, manage, and monitor systems that use GCP products.
+The Google Cloud Console is a web UI used to provision, configure, manage, and monitor systems that use Google Cloud products.
 You use the Cloud Console to set up and manage Vision resources.

 Create a project

-To use services provided by GCP, you must create a project.
+To use services provided by Google Cloud, you must create a project.

-A project organizes all your GCP resources.
+A project organizes all your Google Cloud resources.
 A project consists of the following components: